 (b) Ecology will provide notice of the following independent remedial actions in the Contaminated Site Register under subsection (7) of this section:

-(i) Any notice of a planned independent interim action or cleanup action submitted to Ecology in anticipation of a private right of action under WAC 173-340-545(3)(a); and
+(i) Any notice of a planned independent interim action or cleanup action submitted to ecology in anticipation of a private right of action under WAC 173-340-545(3)(a); and

 (ii) Any proposed area-wide groundwater conditional point of compliance under WAC 173-340-720(8)(d)(iii)(D).

-(c) For independent remedial actions, Ecology may provide public notice of any proposed action for which public notice is required under this chapter for an Ecology-conducted or Ecology-supervised remedial action.
+(c) For independent remedial actions, ecology may provide public notice of any proposed action for which public notice is required under this chapter for an ecology-conducted or ecology-supervised remedial action.

 (21) Public participation grants.
 RCW 70A.305.180(4) requires funds be allocated for public participation grants to persons, including groups, who may be adversely affected by a release or threatened release of a hazardous substance.
-Persons interested in applying for such grants are encouraged to contact Ecology to learn about available funding, grant application procedures, and deadlines.
+Persons interested in applying for such grants are encouraged to contact ecology to learn about available funding, grant application procedures, and deadlines.
 See chapter 173-321 WAC for additional information on public participation grants.

 (22) Other requirements.
 The following sections of this chapter specify additional requirements for providing notice or opportunity to comment.

-(a) WAC 173-340-310(6)(e)(vi) contains focused notice requirements for emergency or interim actions required by Ecology as a result of an initial investigation.
+(a) WAC 173-340-310(6)(e)(vi) contains focused notice requirements for emergency or interim actions required by ecology as a result of an initial investigation.

 (b) WAC 173-340-320(2)(b) contains notice and comment requirements for developing and updating the site hazard assessment and ranking process.